garrettj403/SciencePlots/README.md

 Science Plots
 =============

-*Format Matplotlib for scientific plotting*
+*Matplotlib styles for scientific plotting*

 This repo has Matplotlib styles to format your plots for scientific papers, presentations and theses.